• Hacken

 Benefits of DORA for Web3 Projects

-Complying with DORA may seem daunting, but offers several benefits, especially for Web3 projects that have suffered losses, thefts, and devastation from cyber-incidents.
+Complying with DORA may seem daunting, but it offers several benefits, especially for Web3 projects that have suffered losses, thefts, and devastation from cyber incidents.
 Some of the benefits are:

 • Enhanced security posture